Cabinet approves hike in sugarcane FRP by Rs 25 to Rs 340 per quintal for 2024-25 season | Headlines

 Sugarcane is grown mainly in Maharashtra, Uttar Pradesh, and Karnataka.

-''Keeping in view interest of sugarcane farmers (GannaKisan), the Cabinet Committee on Economic Affairs has approved Fair and Remunerative Price (FRP) of sugarcane for sugar season 2024-25 (October - September) at Rs 340 per quintal for a basic recovery rate of 10.25 per cent,'' I&B Minister Anurag Thakur said at a media briefing.
+The CCEA approved the FRP of sugarcane for 2024-25 at Rs 340 per quintal at sugar recovery rate of 10.25 per cent, Information and Broadcasting Minister Anurag Thakur told reporters here.

+''This is a historic price of sugarcane which is about 8 per cent higher than FRP of sugarcane for current season 2023-24,'' he added.

+The new FRP is 107 per cent higher than A2+FL cost of sugarcane, Thakur said, adding that this would ensure prosperity of sugarcane farmers.

+''India is paying the highest price of sugarcane in the world,'' the minister asserted.

+The revised FRP will be applicable with effect from October 1, 2024.

-The FRP has been determined on the basis of recommendations of the Commission for Agricultural Costs and Prices (CACP) and after consultation with state governments and other stakeholders.
+The FRP has been determined on the basis of recommendations of the Commission for Agricultural Costs and Prices (CACP).

+''This decision of central government is going to benefit more than 5 crore sugarcane farmers (including family members) and lakhs of other persons involved in sugar sector,'' an official statement said.

+''It re-confirms fulfilment of Modi ki Guarantee to double farmers' income,'' it added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)